polkadot-fellows/RFCs/text/0017-coretime-market-redesign.md

 ## Summary

 This document is a proposal for restructuring the bulk markets in the Polkadot's coretime allocation system to improve efficiency and fairness.
 The proposal suggests separating the `BULK_PERIOD` into `MARKET_PERIOD` and `RENEWAL_PERIOD`, allowing for a market-driven price discovery through a clearing price Dutch auction during the `MARKET_PERIOD` followed by renewal offers at the `MARKET_PRICE` during the `RENEWAL_PERIOD`.
 The new system ensures synchronicity between renewal and market prices, fairness among all current tenants, and efficient price discovery, while preserving price caps to provide security for current tenants.
-It seeks to start a discussion about the possibility of long-term leases.

 ## Motivation